 I am Professor of Learning Analytics at the Institute of Educational Technology at the Open University UK.
 I joined IET in January 2014, initially as Reader in Learning Analytics.
 Previously I worked at University of Surrey from 2010-213 as (senior) lecturer in higher education, and before that in various roles from 2000-2010 at Maastricht University.
 My main research interests are related to Learning Analytics, Learning Design, Computer-Supported Collaborative Learning, and Professional Development.
 Also I am interested in broader internationalisation aspects of higher education, and more recently have become interested in transplant athlete journeys and Patient and Public Involvement and engagement.

 Dr. Bart Rienties is Professor of Learning Analytics and programme lead of the learning analytics and learning design research programme at the Institute of Educational Technology at the Open University UK.
 He leads a group of academics who provide university-wide learning analytics and learning design solutions and conduct evidence-based research of how students and professionals learn.
 As educational psychologist, he conducts multi-disciplinary research on work-based and collaborative learning environments and focuses on the role of social interaction in learning, which is published in leading academic journals and books.
 His primary research interests are focussed on Learning Analytics, Professional Development, and the role of motivation in learning.
 Furthermore, Bart is interested in broader internationalisation aspects of higher education.
 He has successfully led a range of institutional/national/European projects, and has received a range of awards for his educational innovation projects.
-Since March 2023 he is President of the Society of Learning Analytics Research (SoLAR), the largest researcher community on learning analytics.
+He is President of the Society of Learning Analytics Research (SoLAR), the largest researcher community on learning analytics.